 César’s preparation for ministry took him beyond the borders of Peru.
 After beginning theological studies in Lima, he moved to Argentina, where he earned a bachelor’s degree and a master’s degree in theology from the International Baptist Theological Seminary of Buenos Aires.
 He also received a doctorate in theology from the Pontifical Catholic University of Argentina.
-After serving congregations in Argentina he was invited in 1998 to come to Charlotte, N.C., to begin a Hispanic ministry at Hickory Grove Baptist Church.
+After serving congregations in Argentina, he was invited in 1998 to come to Charlotte, North Carolina, to begin a Hispanic ministry at Hickory Grove Baptist Church.

-The Hispanic ministry flourished and after seven and a half years it was a congregation of about 350 members.
-Then César sensed a call to cross another boundary, this time a denominational one.
+The Hispanic ministry flourished, and after seven and a half years it had grown into a congregation of about 350 members.
+Then, César sensed a call to cross another boundary, this time a denominational one.
 He was named coordinator of Hispanic/Latino ministries with the Presbytery of Charlotte, supporting English-speaking congregations in their outreach to the Hispanic/Latino population.
-He also was ordained as a Presbyterian Church (U.S.A.) teaching elder in 2006.
+He was ordained as a Presbyterian Church (USA) teaching elder in 2006.

-Now César senses God’s hand leading him back to South America to serve the people of Colombia.
-He is enjoying his ministry at the Reformed University of Colombia.
-He is also still learning about the Presbyterian Church of Colombia and the complex social reality of this country and its long process to have a peace agreement with the guerrillas.
-He says Colombia is a place where many are searching for meaning in their lives.
-“In this searching,” he explains, “people find many obstacles like the lack of equal opportunities for education, unfair salaries, oppressive structures, and lack of hope for the future because of structural violence and displacement.”
+In 2012, César sensed God’s hand leading him back to South America to serve the people of Colombia.
+Immersing himself in the complex social reality of this country and its long process of working toward a peace agreement with the guerrillas has led him to understand the Colombian people better.
+Colombia is a place where many are searching for meaning in their lives, César explains.
+“In this searching, people are faced with many obstacles — unequal educational opportunities, unfair salaries, oppressive structures, and lack of hope for the future.
 He wants to help prepare leaders for the Presbyterian Church of Colombia, which he says is working hard to address these problems.
-One of his personal goals as professor at the School of Theology is to accompany the students as they accomplish their academic goals and inspire and encourage them to follow Jesus Christ every day and get involved in social reality.

-In addition to a wealth of pastoral experience, César also has spent many years teaching part-time in seminaries in Argentina and the United States.
-While serving in Charlotte he pursued a second doctorate, earning a degree in Hispanic/Latino church leadership from the Theology School of Drew University.
+In addition to a wealth of pastoral experience, César brings to his position the skills he developed in teaching part-time for many years in seminaries in Argentina and the United States.
+While serving in Charlotte, he pursued a second doctorate, earning a degree in Hispanic/Latino church leadership from the Theology School of Drew University.

 “Jesus tells us in this passage that he was and he is in the world to serve people and to give his life in sacrificial service,” César says.
 For César, that Scripture is a call to “give my time, gifts, creativity, and whatever I can to enrich, to affirm, and to empower the life and ministry of others.”